-At the conclusion of the Adding Units Application funding process, any Retrofit and Adding Units Funding that may remain will be pooled and awarded to the highest scoring eligible unfunded application(s) in either group, subject to the Funding Test, but without regard to the County Test.
+At the conclusion of the Large County Application Funding selection, any remaining Small County Funding, Medium County Funding and Large County Funding will be pooled and awarded to the highest scoring eligible unfunded application(s) that can be fully funded, without regard to the County Test.
 If it is determined that no eligible unfunded applications can be fully funded, then the remaining funding will be awarded to the highest scoring eligible unfunded application, provided that there is enough funding remaining to fund at least 85% of the Applicant's Request Amount (85% Test).
-If none of the unfunded eligible Applications meet the 85% Test, no further Applications will be considered for funding and any remaining funding will be distributed as approved by the Board.
+If none of the unfunded eligible Applications meet the 85% Test, no further applications will be considered for funding and any remaining funding will be distributed as approved by the Board.